 The City has successfully secured $700,000 in funding from the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions to support the $1.5 million project.

 The City has started growing approximately 11,000 native plants, and 20 trees in its nursery for the project.
 The new trees will replace the introduced Casuarina species that have self-seeded in the area.

 The City is working with community groups including volunteers from the Friends of the South Perth Wetlands to assist in environmental monitoring of the area.
 Bird numbers and nesting sites in and around the area will be counted before and after the project is constructed.

-Construction of the Waterbird Refuge is anticipated to commence early 2021 subject to planning approvals and is expected to take 12 weeks.
+Construction of the Waterbird Refuge is anticipated to commence early 2021 subject to planning approvals and is expected to take six months to complete.